| What actually is Hot Sauce made out of?

 |

-Edmund Mcilhenney the founder of the Tobasco sauce was an avid gardener and got some pepper seeds that were from Mexico or Central America and planted them on Avery Island that is near New Orleans.
+Edmund Mcilhenney the founder of the Tabasco sauce was an avid gardener and got some pepper seeds that were from Mexico or Central America and planted them on Avery Island that is near New Orleans.

-picture courtesy of the Tobasco web page |
+picture courtesy of the Tabasco web page |

 |

 He loved these pepper plants and the flavor of them so he decided to make a pepper sauce, and market it.
-Tobasco is a region in Mexico and also the name of a pepper.
+Tabasco is a region in Mexico and also the name of a pepper.
 Edmund trademarked the name.

 The peppers are to this day grown on Avery Island, where Edmund started his farm.